MakanAKaregar/ESA_CAMEO_WGAST/Altimetry_validation/README.md

 The workflow is demonstrated using a representative RPR station or corresponding in-situ hydrometric data, serving as a reference implementation of the full processing chain.

 It includes:
--Read Sentinel-3&6 altimetry data
+- Read Sentinel-3&6 altimetry data
--Select measurements around target stations
+- Select measurements around target stations
--Spatial filtering over river and coastal systems -Extraction of SSH time series from satellite altimetry -Geophysical corrections and slope adjustments(for river applications)
+- Spatial filtering over river and coastal systems
+- Extraction of SSH time series from satellite altimetry
+- Geophysical corrections and slope adjustments(for river applications)
--Robust statistical aggregation (median + MAD)
+- Robust statistical aggregation (median + MAD)
--Cross-validation with ground-based observations
+- Cross-validation with ground-based observations

 ## Objectives